-As a developer you may be working on several writing projects: tutorials, blog articles, documentation or important emails.
-It’s not enough to pound your ideas into your keyboard and then hit the publish button of your programme.
-Nor does it suffice to read through your article once more to fix mistakes that jump in your eye.
+As a developer, you may work on several writing projects: tutorials, blog articles, documentation, or important emails.
+It’s not enough to pound your ideas into your keyboard and then hit the publish button.
+Nor does it suffice to read your article one more time to fix mistakes that jump to your eye.

 What is editing?